Spectral Theory for Borel PMP Graphs

-This result can be used to construct a variety of bounded-degree Borel pmp graphs with prescribed spectral properties.
-For instance, an easy concrete example where we can compute the spectrum exactly is irrational rotation:
+Theorem~\ref{thm: locglob spectrum} allows one to exactly compute the spectrum of many bounded-degree Borel pmp graphs of interest.
+For instance, an easy concrete example where we can use it is irrational rotation:

 \begin{exmp} Let $\theta$ be an irrational number, and let $\G$ be the graph on $[0, 1)$ obtained by placing an edge between vertices $x$ and $y$ if and only if $x = y \pm \theta \mod{1}$.
-Then $\G$ arises as a local-global limit of the sequence $(\G_n)_{n \geq 3}$, where for each $n \geq 3$, $\G_n$ is the cyclic graph on $n$ vertices (see for instance \cite[Section~12]{HLS14}).
-It is easy to see that the spectrum of $\G_n$ is
+Then $\G$ arises as a local-global limit of the sequence $(G_n)_{n \geq 3}$, where for each $n \geq 3$, $G_n$ is the cyclic graph on $n$ vertices (see for instance \cite[Section~12]{HLS14}).
+It is easy to see that the spectrum of $G_n$ is

 the set of $x$-coordinates of the $n$th roots of unity.
-Therefore, by Corollary~\ref{cor: locglob spectrum}, the spectrum of $\G$ is the entire interval $[-2, 2]$. \end{exmp}

-Another example concerns the persistence of spectral gap through local-global limits, connecting to the rich theory of \emph{expander graphs}.

-\begin{exmp} Let $(\cG_n)_{n\in \N}$ be a sequence of finite $d$-regular graphs such that $\abs{V(\cG_n)}\to\infty$ having a uniform lower bound on the spectral gap (in other words, a sequence of $d$-regular expander graphs).
-Upon passing to a subsequence if necessary, we may always assume that the sequence $(\cG_n)_{n\in\N}$ is local-global convergent.
-From Corollary~\ref{cor: locglob spectrum}, we thus deduce that any limit graph $\cG$ of such a sequence has spectral gap, and its spectral gap is equal to the limit of the spectral gaps of the $\cG_n$; see also \cite[Section~11]{HLS14}. \end{exmp}
+Moreover, these eigenvalues are witnessed by the eigenvectors